On Vassiliev Invariants of Virtual Knots: Quantum Invariants

 \end{definition}

+\begin{remark} The formal calculus of decorations on $\mathcal{H}$ described here is somewhat different to that described in \cite{kauffman2015rotational}; particularly in how it treats curls, i.e.~cups and caps in the diagram.
+In \cite{kauffman2015rotational}, no algebra such as $uv^{-1}$ or $vu^{-1}$ was attached to cups or caps.
+Instead the rule was imposed that sliding a decoration past a cup or cap induces an application of the antipode $S$.
+The equivalence between these two formulations is explained in \cite[Sec.~6.6]{kauffman2015rotational} using the interplay between $S$ and $u,v$. \end{remark}

-Given this description of $\mathcal{H}$ we can say that the functor $Z$ essentially just places Hopf algebra expressions on the morphisms of $\texttt{RVT}$.
+Given our description of $\mathcal{H}$ we can say that the functor $Z$ essentially just places Hopf algebra decorations on the morphisms of $\texttt{RVT}$.
 The universal quantum invariant associated to a ribbon Hopf algebra $A$ will then simply consist of evaluating these expressions in $A$.

 \begin{definition} We define the functor $Z:\texttt{RVT}\to \mathcal{H}$ by $(n)\mapsto (n)$ for objects.
-It is defined for morphisms to be given by Figure \ref{fig:Z_pieces} on the elementary morphisms from Figure \ref{fig:RVT_pieces}, and this assignment is extended to multiplication of these pieces in the obvious manner.
+It is defined for morphisms to be given by Figure \ref{fig:Z_pieces} on the elementary morphisms from Figure \ref{fig:RVT_pieces}, and this assignment is extended to multiplications of these pieces in the obvious manner (namely without placing any decorations on regular virtuals arcs).

 In Figure \ref{fig:Z_pieces} $\mathcal{R},\mathcal{R}^{-1},u,v$ are the defining structure morphisms of a ribbon Hopf algebra, with $\mathcal{R}$ providing a quasitriangular structure and $v$ a ribbon structure.
+In particular this means $\mathcal{R}$ formally represents the solution to the algebraic Yang-Baxter equation in a Hopf algebra, i.e.~it is its `universal $R$-matrix', and $\mathcal{R}^{-1}$ is its inverse.
 We use the notation

 \end{definition}